From the outside, PR may look like an easy-peasy job.

 Next, I’ll talk about PR monitoring tools that help you stay in the know and get actionable data about your market as a whole.

 As I mentioned earlier, PR pros have more than one arrow in their bow.

 Understanding their market is one of them.

 As a PR professional, a significant part of your job is to reach out to journalists, influencers, bloggers and potential business partners.
-Yet, if you want them write back, you first need to know who they are, what they like, where they post, and etc.
+Yet, if you want them to write back, you first need to know who they are, what they like, where they post, and etc.

 This is information you can only get using an advanced online monitoring tool like Mention.

-Everyday, 750 000 marketing and PR professionals use Mention to monitor their brand, products, and competition in real-time, both on traditional and social media.
+Each day, thousands of marketing and PR professionals use Mention to monitor their brand, products, and competition in real-time, both on traditional and social media.